Shrey0561/Raw-and-Relational-Exploring-Game-Sales-with-SQL/README.md

 | 2016 | 328.05       | █              |
 ```
 ### Sales Bucket Heatmap
+Only a tiny fraction of games become true blockbusters; most titles hover in the "Niche Success" zone, highlighting the importance of diversified portfolios over chasing unicorns.

 ```sql
 -- This is a SQL code block